juliesymons/juliesymons/GettingStarted.md

 ## Fields

-A *tensor field* is a multidimensional array of multidimensional arrays of numbers of elements.
+A *tensor field* is a multidimensional array of multidimensional arrays of numbers.
 In other terms, a *tensor field* is a multidimensional array of tensors, where a *tensor* is a multidimensional array.

 The field can have zero, one, two, or three dimensions.
-For example, a *ScalarField* has 0 dimensions and a *VectorField* has 1 dimension.
+The actual size of the field dimensions is called the *field shape*,

-Types of fields:
+Types of fields (by tensor-order?):
 * ScalarField
 * VectorField
 * MatrixField